TimeScope: Towards Task-Oriented Temporal Grounding In Long Videos: Experiment

-We conduct a comprehensive comparison of TimeScope against dual-encoder-based methods, MLLM-based methods, and video understanding models on both short- and long-video temporal grounding benchmarks.
-As shown in Table~\ref{tab:compariso}, TimeScope achieves state-of-the-art (SOTA) performance across all benchmarks.
-For instance, on Charades-STA, TimeScope reached an R1@0.7 score of 64.0, surpassing VideoChat-Flash (27.6), TimeSuite (43.0), and Time-R1 (50.1).
-On ActivityNet, it achieved an R1@0.7 score of 59, outperforming HawkEye (34.7) and Time-R1 (39.0).
+We conduct a comprehensive comparison of TimeScope against traditional and MLLM-based methods on conventional temporal grounding benchmarks, covering both short-video and long-video settings.

-Particularly noteworthy is that, compared to most other models, TimeScope maintains a smaller gap between R@1@0.5 and R@1@0.7.
-This indicates that our model is capable of more precise temporal localization.
-Furthermore, as shown in Table ~\ref{tab:vstar}, TimeScope achieved an R1@0.7 score of 90.9 on V-STaR, where video duration reaches 300 seconds, significantly surpassing UniTime's 62.9 and Keye-1.5-VL's 49.1, demonstrating its superior performance and strong capability in handling long-video grounding tasks.
+\textbf{Short-video Benchmarks.} As shown in Table~\ref{tab:compariso}, TimeScope achieves state-of-the-art performance across all short-video benchmarks.
+On Charades-STA, TimeScope attains an R1@0.7 score of 64.0, significantly surpassing VideoChat-Flash (27.6), TimeSuite (43.0), and Time-R1 (50.1).
+On ActivityNet, it achieves an R1@0.7 score of 59.0, outperforming HawkEye (34.7) and Time-R1 (39.0).
+Notably, TimeScope maintains a smaller gap between R1@0.5 and R1@0.7 compared to most baselines, indicating its capability for more precise temporal localization.